Jodels2002/KickPi-OS/README.md

 # Update

-To bring KickPi-OS up to date, just type "u" + return in the cammand line.
+To bring KickPi-OS up to date, just type "u" + return in the command line.

 # RetroPie:
 To use Retropie just copy your Bios and Rom files into the (Home) Retropie folder.